 Trials are conducted annually on the Main Trial Site and satellite sites to investigate solutions to local constraints in production.

 The Liebe Group hosts several annual events including the Spring Field Day, Trials Review Day, Crop Updates, Post Seeding Field Walk, Women’s Field Day, Annual Dinner and Member Christmas Party.
 There are also many subsidiary activities such as workshops, training days, field walks and meetings to assist with capacity building and extension of relevant information to members and the local community.

 The Liebe Group ensures regular consultation with members and industry to guarantee the group remains relevant.
-Liebe is governed by a central Management Committee which is informed by a range of operational sub-committees which are comprised of local growers and Industry partners.
+Liebe is governed by a central board which is informed by a range of operational sub-committees which are comprised of local growers and Industry partners.
 Methods of consultation with members and the wider community include an annual review of the strategic plan, member surveys, farmer visits and event evaluations.
 The Liebe Group Strategic Plan drives the direction and operation of the group and is reviewed and revised every 5 years.